jastice/proptests/props.md

 * strict monotonicity is violated
 * infinity-bounds are reached with regular numbers

+Binary operations on floating point numbers are even more problematic:

+* since results are imprecise
+* addition and multiplication are not properly associative
+* equality is not exact
+* operations are not always reversible
+* in general, a lot of nice math properties are sacrificed for performance and flexibility

+Adjust your types and tests!

 ### A weirdly behaved object with side effecty method

 Side effects in general are harder to test, but we can still check some assumptions.